 One question that does crop up often is how effective a treadmill is at building up the muscles in your legs.
 They are entirely leg focused, after all.
 When it comes to running and cardio in general, you’ll find that there’s more to it than meets the eye…

-Let's understand exactly is going on when you run.
+Let’s understand exactly what is going on when you run.
 Ultimately, you’re pushing your whole body forward by explosively contracting muscles in your leg.
-This contraction is pushing your body forward at great speed in rapid succession - it’s a lot of work for you to be doing!
+This contraction is pushing your body forward at great speed in rapid succession – it’s a lot of work for you to be doing!
 You’re also keeping yourself balanced as you alternate legs and pick up speed, which requires even more strength, stamina and control.

 Now we need to look at the specific muscles that we use when we run.
 The smaller muscles will, of course, be playing their part, including the muscles in your feet.
 However, it’s the big hitters in your leg that are generating the driving force behind you.
 Your quads, hamstrings and calves are all working together to move different areas of your leg in complementary ways.
 As this happens, they work on moving your entire body weight.

 Now that we know the mechanics of running, it’s time to look at the implications.
 It would make sense that using a treadmill builds leg muscle, but there’s more to it than meets the eye.
 Technically, yes: when you start running, your muscles start working harder than they are used to, and the more you run, the more your muscles build up to make it easier next time.
 That’s the way the human body works.
 But muscle growth relies on increasing stress to keep these changes happening, so when you reach your peak of stress whilst running a treadmill, there’ll be a standstill in muscle growth.